FluxML/DataAugmentation.jl/docs/src/tfminterface.md

 end
 ```

-The `apply` implementation dispatches on [`AbstractArrayItem`](@ref), an abstract item type for items that wrap arrays.
+The `apply` implementation dispatches on [`DataAugmentation.AbstractArrayItem`](@ref), an abstract item type for items that wrap arrays.
 Note that the `randstate` keyword argument needs to be given even for implementations of deterministic transformations.
-We also make use of the [`setdata`](@ref) helper to update the item data.
+We also make use of the [`DataAugmentation.setdata`](@ref) helper to update the item data.

 ```julia
 function apply(tfm::MapElem, item::AbstractArrayItem; randstate = nothing)